 As an instructor pilot, Randall has over 25 years of experience in the delivery of all-attitude/all-envelope flight instruction.
 He served as a primary instructor for the FAA Flight Standardization Board’s evaluation of pilot training for a newly certified business jet aircraft and developed a unique training program combining both simulator and aircraft training for European aviation authorities.
 He was also instrumental in creating a required program of upset recovery instruction for customers of a certificated light jet aircraft.

 Randall holds a degree in Aerospace Engineering from the University of Colorado.
 In the field of flight simulation, Randall worked as a flight test engineer creating and executing a test plan to gather data for flight simulator development and has evaluated operational and research simulators assessing their upset recovery training potential and capabilities.
+In 2019, he received the NBAA Dr. Tony Kern Professionalism Award recognizing individual aviation professionals who have demonstrated their outstanding professionalism and leadership in support of aviation safety in the business aviation industry.

 Randall’s articles and presentations on flight training to reduce the LOC-I Accident Threat